Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 Letting your gate make a statement is also among low maintenance front yard ideas.

-Apart from serving as just an entrance, the size, style, and shape of your garden gate can say a lot about your home and design tastes.
+Apart from serving as just an entrance, your garden gate’s size, style, and shape can say a lot about your home and design tastes.

-Choose a style that complements the front yard and architectural features of your house.
+Choose a style that complements your house’s front yard and architectural features.

 4. Make Your Front Yard Available for Entertainment